datahub-project/datahub/docs/api/datahub-apis.md

 - Our most recommended tools for extending and customizing the behavior of your DataHub instance are our SDKs in [Python](metadata-ingestion/as-a-library.md) and [Java](metadata-integration/java/as-a-library.md).
 - If you'd like to customize the DataHub client or roll your own; the [GraphQL API](docs/api/graphql/getting-started.md) is our what powers our frontend.
 We figure if it's good enough for us, it's good enough for everyone!
 If `graphql` doesn't cover everything in your usecase, drop into [our slack](docs/slack.md) and let us know how we can improve it!
 - If you are less familiar with `graphql` and would rather use OpenAPI, we offer [OpenAPI](docs/api/openapi/openapi-usage-guide.md) endpoints that allow you to produce metadata events and query metadata.
-- Finally, if you're a brave soul and know exactly what you are doing... are you sure you don't just want to use the SDK directly?
-If you insist, the [Rest.li API](docs/api/restli/restli-overview.md) is a much more powerful, low level API intended only for advanced users.

 ## Python and Java SDK